• Home

 Bahirawakanda Vihara Buddha Statue in Kandy Sri Lanka

 The Big Buddha statue in Kandy is one of the tallest in Sri Lanka, and offers unbeatable views across the city.
 The temple is located just outside of Kandy city, and displays Buddha in a seated pose overlooking everything below.
 There is a set of stairs located at the back where you can climb about mid-way for a higher vantage point, and also leads to a small chamber with murals depicting the life of Buddha.
+Though it is one of the most popular tourist places in Kandy, it tends to be fairly peaceful, quiet and uncrowded.

 Bahirawakanda Vihara Buddha Statue in Kandy Sri Lanka